LeonardoMoreira71512/LeonardoMoreira71512/README.md

 ##

-- 💻 I'm a 3ndyear Computer Science student at Algarve University
+- 💻 Bsc Computer Science at Universidade do Algarve
-- 🏙 I'm currently living in Faro
 - 📭 How to reach me: leonardo2002moreira@gmail.com
 ##